VanVleet, Green, Ibaka lead Raptors to 122-83 rout of Bulls

 TIP-INS

-Raptors: G Kyle Lowry didn't return after tweaking an ankle in the third quarter. ...
+Raptors: G Kyle Lowry didn't return after tweaking an ankle in the third quarter.
+Lowry, though, said afterward that's he's fine. ...
 OG Anunoby (sprained right wrist), C.J.
 Miles (right adductor strain) and Norman Powell (left shoulder) didn't play.

 UP NEXT